Shubh2-0/Runnable_vs._Callable/README.md

 # Runnable Vs Callable 🤜🤛

+This GitHub repository contains three projects that demonstrate the implementation and usage of `Runnable` and `Callable` interfaces in Java.

 Since Java's early days, multithreading has been a major aspect of the language.
 Runnable is the core interface provided for representing multithreaded tasks, and Java 1.5 provided Callable as an improved version of Runnable.

 # What is Runnable?
 Runnable is an interface that classes implementing it are going to be executed in threads.
 Here, you can see the Runnable interface.
 All your logic that needs to be executed in a thread will be in the overridden run method.
 You will notice that it is a void method.